BastiDood/pal.ai/server/README.md

 # Running the Application

-Before starting the server, make sure to [build the client](../client/README.md) `dist` folder must exist.
+Before starting the server, make sure to [build the client](../client/README.md).
+Specifically, the `dist` folder must exist.

 ## Bash